TALK TO SALES

 Three essential qualities of a benefits specialist include:

-1. Analytically minded and data-oriented
+1. Analytically minded and an understanding of benefits-related data

 2. Technically inclined in modern HR technology